paulczar/paulczar.github.io-source/content/blog/creating-a-helm-chart-monorepo-part-1/index.md

 generated: "2019-07-03T13:03:05.685803874-05:00"
 ```

-Commit this to git and then wait a few minutes and check that it exists in your GitHub pages url:
+Commit this to git and then wait a few minutes and check that it exists in your [GitHub](https://github.com) ages url:

 ```bash
 $ git add index.yaml